-There is a single ski pass that covers the resorts of Tignes and Val d’Isere This gives you access to 300km of piste across both resorts.
+There is a single ski pass that covers the resorts of Tignes and Val d’Isere This gives you access to 186 miles (300 km) of piste across both resorts.

-It is worth noting that a 2 to 15-day passes give you one free entry to the Lagon swimming pool (available during your ski pass validity).
+It is worth noting that a 2 to 15-day pass gives you one free entry to the Lagon swimming pool (available during your ski pass validity).

 You can add ski insurance to your lift pass to cover you in case of accidents but you do need to check against your holiday insurance to see if you need this additional cover.

-There are English speaking instructors in all the main ski schools and most also offer teaching in other languages but be aware that in group lessons tuition will be give predominantly in French or English.
+There are English speaking instructors in all the main ski schools and most also offer to teach in other languages but be aware that in group lessons tuition will be given predominantly in French or English.

-The French Ski School (ESF) and a number of other ski schools now offer lessons for children from age 3 and 4 as introduction to the sport.
+The French Ski School (ESF) and a number of other ski schools now offer lessons for children from ages 3 and 4 as an introduction to the sport.

 Ice Skating & Ice Walking – Every year, when the lake freezes over, a path is mapped out so you can walk over it from Le Lac to Val Claret.
 This tranquil walk takes approximately 30 minutes to each village.
 You can also ice skate on the lake next to Le Lagon.
 Skates hire is available and you can even rent nets for a game of ice hockey.

 Pala’Fou – This is an exhilarating toboggan run just perfect for adrenaline junkies.
-Try this 3km tobogganing slope which goes through a 40-meter tunnel .
+Try this 3km tobogganing slope which goes through a 131 feet (40-meter) tunnel.
 Head for the amidst the Palafour chairlift in Le Lac.
 It is open from around 16:45 to 19:30 and you can hire all the equipment including a head torch.

 Dog Sledding – Take part in one of the daily expeditions either as a passenger or leading the pack of huskies.

-Wilderness Evening – Trek on foot and by sledge into the mountains to a camp near Boisses and enjoy an aperitif and a Savoyard meal around a camp fire.
+Wilderness Evening – Trek on foot and by sled into the mountains to a camp near Boisses and enjoy an aperitif and a Savoyard meal around a campfire.

 Scenic helicopter flights & Paragliding – See Tignes from the air either by helicopter or on a tandem paraglide.

-Multi-sports centre – There is a climbing wall, bouldering wall, indoor football, trampolines, as well as indoor badminton & squash courts
+Multi-sports center – There is a climbing wall, bouldering wall, indoor football, trampolines, as well as indoor badminton & squash courts

-Swimming Pool – The Lagon swimming pool in Tignes Le Lac, has magnificent views from its floor to ceiling windows.
-The Lagoon has three pools: a baby pool, an interactive pool with bubbles and slides and an athletic pool.
-There is also a wellness area with jacuzzi, sauna and a steam room as well as a gym.
+Swimming Pool – The Lagon swimming pool in Tignes Le Lac, has magnificent views from its floor-to-ceiling windows.
+The Lagoon has three pools: a baby pool, an interactive pool with bubbles and slides, and an athletic pool.
+There is also a wellness area with a jacuzzi, sauna, and steam room as well as a gym.

-Spas and massage – There are a number of hotels and apartment complexes that open their spa / wellness areas to non-residents.
-You can also book massage and other treatments for a complete pampering and relaxing experience.
+Spas and massage – There are a number of hotels and apartment complexes that open their spa/wellness areas to non-residents.
+You can also book a massage and other treatments for a complete pampering and relaxing experience.

 Although heliskiing is not permitted in France, due to Tignes’ proximity to Italy, it is possible to arrange a day’s heliskiing over the border

-On the mountain if you’re looking for a quick, well priced option head for the Aspen Coffee Shop at the bottom of the Grande Motte, in Val Claret where you can get hearty portions of burgers, sandwiches, salads and omelettes – including the substantial farmer’s omelette.
+On the mountain, if you’re looking for a quick, well-priced option head for the Aspen Coffee Shop at the bottom of the Grande Motte, in Val Claret where you can get hearty portions of burgers, sandwiches, salads, and omelets – including the substantial farmer’s omelet.

-Or try the sister restaurant next door, the Cantine de Bouvier – a lovely self-service which is offering roasted meats, pasta, pizza and a selection of homemade desserts at shared refectory style table
+Or try the sister restaurant next door, the Cantine de Bouvier – a lovely self-service which is offering roasted meats, pasta, pizza, and a selection of homemade desserts at a shared refectory style table

 Or head to L’Armailly next to the Sache cable car in Tignes Les Brévières, there’s pickled raw beef with Parmesan as a starter, char fish fillet with white wine sauce as a main, and tarte tatin with cinnamon ice cream to finish.
 For a special occasion head for Ursus where there are just 12 tables set in a magical ‘forest setting’ in Hotel Les Suites.